 aim of the protocol was to avoid a hard border on the island of Ireland.
 This means new systems for traders, electronic administrative processes, declaration requirements, and security information for goods entering Northern

 Ireland from the rest of the UK.
-You will need an EORI number to move goods from Great Britian to Northern Ireland, however at this time it is unlikely you will need an EORI number from Northern Ireland to Ireland.
+You will need an EORI number to move goods from Great Britain to Northern Ireland, however at this time it is unlikely you will need an EORI number from Northern Ireland to Ireland.

 BREXIT VAT CHANGES

 Now that we have a Brexit trade deal, and the UK is no longer a part of the EU, things aren’t as simple as they were with the previous EU Customs Union.
 Now sellers will need to consider paying custom tariffs, identifying HS and commodity codes, completing customers declarations, and managing increased UK VAT changes and liabilities.
-The way VAT is accounted for has changed, and the UK VAT changes affect trade with both EU and non-EU countries.
+How VAT is accounted for has changed, and the UK VAT changes affect trade with EU and non-EU countries.

 As many of us know, the value-added tax (VAT) charge is a tax on the UK’s goods and services, reported to HMRC.
 The UK is continuing to levy VAT after Brexit, as the same rules apply for domestic transactions.
 Prior to Brexit consequences, the UK was part of the EU VAT regime which was an